Blue-Rocket/WebApiClient/README.md

       "trim" : {
         "method" : "POST",
         "path" : "upload/image",
-        "serializationName" : "none"
+        "serializationName" : "form"
       }
     }
   }
 }
 ```

-Then the `WebApiResource` instance you pass on your request as the `data` parameter will be sent directly in the body of the request.
-This means the `parameters` object is ignored.
-If you need to post both parameters _and_ a file, use the `multipart/form-data` upload method described in the previous section.
+The WebApiClient API `parameters` object, if provided, will also be included in the request, serialized into additional parts of the request body.

 ### Download raw data